rwbrockhoff/javascript-exercises/README.md

 # javascript-exercises
 Variety of javascript problems + solutions.
 Please view the exercises.js file to view problems that I have been working through.

+## Next up:
-Next up for morning javascript exercises: incorporating lodash to solve javascript problems.
+Lodash-Exercises.js to incorporate lodash for solving javascript problems.